 This bit enables the Transmit Ready interrupt which is issued whenever the THR becomes empty in the non-FIFO mode or when spaces in the FIFO is above the programmed trigger level in the FIFO mode.
-If the THR is empty when this bit is enabled, an interrupt will be generated.
+If the THR is Still in activity empty when this bit is enabled, an interrupt will be generated.